Vedret/Fiver-NodeJS/README.md

 This is a NodeJs Fiver like app.
 Try it on Heroku here : https://fiverrlikeapp.herokuapp.com/

 Update:
-Mongodb migrated from mlab to Mongodb Atlas
+Mongodb migrated from mlab to Mongodb Atlas.
 Fixed google auth on Heroku

 NodeJs ,